duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 Up in the **File menu**, click **"Create New File"**, and enter the name of your cheat sheet as a JSON file (make sure it's saving to the `cheat_sheets/json` directory).
 For example, if the trigger for your cheat sheet is "gopro cheat sheet" create a new file called `gopro.json`.

-Erase any pre-filled contents, and enter the values for your cheat sheet using the [cheat sheet JSON syntax](#cheat-sheet-json-syntax).
+Erase any pre-filled contents, and enter the values for your cheat sheet using the [Cheat Sheet JSON Reference](#cheat-sheet-json-reference).
 Feel free to copy the code in the following section into your new file as a convenient template.

 Conveniently, with cheat sheets there's no need to create a new Instant Answer.
 There is also no need to edit the `CheatSheets.pm` file, `cheat_sheets.js`, or `cheat_sheets.css`.
 Simply save your new file, and proceed to test your work.